cholushkin/coding-convention/Coding convention.md

 }
 ```

+- Class names:
+  - `Manager`: Used for classes that manage multiple similar entities.
+  - `Controller`: Used for classes that control parts of a single complex entity.
+  - `Processor`: Used for classes that continuously process data and provide results.
+  - `Service`: Provides utility functions, external system access, or cross-cutting concerns (e.g., logging, saving, analytics)

 ## Code Style and Formatting

 - **Indentation:** Use 4 spaces for indentation.
 Avoid tabs.
 Configure your IDE accordingly.